Arron Banks: Relationship with Eurosceptic organisations

-Possibility of "rightwing Momentum"
+Possibility of "right-wing Momentum"

 In September 2016, following Banks' statement that UKIP would be "dead in the water" if Diane James did not become leader, he said that he would leave UKIP if Steven Woolfe was prevented from running for leader and two other senior members remained in the party: "If Neil Hamilton and Douglas Carswell [UKIP's only MP] remain in the party, and the NEC decide that Steven Woolfe cannot run for leader, I will be leaving Ukip".

 Banks was sceptical of UKIP under the leadership of Paul Nuttall.
 Banks said that Leave.EU would continue campaigning as a "rightwing Momentum", ensuring that politicians do not renege on their commitment to leave the EU.
 Banks has also considered starting and funding a pro-Brexit, nonpartisan citizens' movement called Patriotic Alliance, based on the Five Star Movement, which would target "the 200 worst, most corrupt MPs" for deselection.

 Brexit

 Banks said that Britain's EU membership "is like having a first class ticket on the Titanic".
 He also said that "Economically, remaining in the EU is unsustainable."

 Banks said in May 2016 that his strategy during the Brexit campaign was to "bore the electorate into submission", in the hope that a low turnout would favour Brexit.

 Banks threatened to sue the official Vote Leave campaign's candidacy as the official spokesperson for the "Leave" vote in the 2016 EU referendum, which may have possibly delayed the vote by two months.
 However, Banks has since rejected this and stated that he would not pursue a judicial review any further.

 Following the murder of Jo Cox, Arron Banks commissioned a poll on whether her murder had affected public opinion on voting.
 Asked whether the wording of the poll was "tasteless", Banks said "I don't think so", adding that: "We were hoping to see what the effect of the event was.
 That is an interesting point of view, whether it would shift public opinion."

 There were questions as to the source of funds he used to support Brexit and in November 2018 this was referred for criminal investigation.
 Banks denied any wrongdoing and stated that he welcomed the police investigation to put an end to the allegations.

 A Channel 4 investigation also appeared to point to the conclusion that Banks' Leave.EU organisation faked migrant footage and photographs of "migrants" assaulting women.
 The photos were never used, but the fake video went viral.
 Banks accused Channel 4 News journalists of creating "fake news" themselves.